fablabnk/RVPCWorkshop/README.md

-# FabLab|NK Chaos Communication Congress (38C3) workshop for [OLIMEX RVPC]() project

-### Workshop includes
+# About the Workshop
- 1. Soldering the RVPC
+ 1. Build Guide show how to solder the RVPC
  2. Flashing alternative firmware to the CH32V003 chip using a Raspberry Pi Pico
- 3. Writing other display code (with example)
+ 3. Code example for writing other display code

-## About the RVPC project
+# About the RVPC project

 https://github.com/OLIMEX/RVPC

 The Olimex Risc-V personal computer with VGA and Keyboard and Woz like monitor.
 The purpose of this project is to make educational platform which people can use to learn RISCV assembler and experiment like in the old days in 1980s :)

 <img src="DOCUMENTS/RVPC-1.jpg" height=200>

-### Licensee
-* Hardware is released under CERN Open Hardware Licence Version 2 - Strongly Reciprocal
-* Software is released under GPL V3 Licensee
-* Documentation is released under CC BY-SA 4.0

-## Soldering the RVPC
-For soldering RVPC follow the [User Manual](https://github.com/fablabnk/RVPCWorkshop/blob/main/DOCUMENTS/RVPC-user-manual.pdf), which includes billof materials, pcb layout and some instructions

 # RVPC Build Guide